ImxEra/imxInsights/docs/context/installation.md

 # Distribution and installation

+Until we achieve the MVP of the library, we will build a Python wheel upon each release, which you can download from GitHub.
+In the future, we will release the new version on PyPI.

+## Version 0.1.x
+!!! info
+    ***We recommend using the stable and feature richer 0.1.0 release on for imx versions "1.2.4" and "5.0.0".***

-imxInsights is distributed on [PYPI](https://pypi.org) and can be installed by the following pip command:
+The 0.1.x version of imxInsights is distributed on [PYPI](https://pypi.org) and can be installed by the following pip command:

 ```
 pip install imxInsights